Joint-assessment Outline

 3. Administrators can program authorization models into the system for use by application teams

 • Operation.
 OpenFGA supports both MySQL and Postgres as its datastore.
+An in-memory store is implemented as the default.

 Project Design